yikeke/dbaas-docs/migrate-data-into-tidb.md

 > - utf8_general_ci
 > - utf8mb4_general_ci
 >
-> Before migrating data from MySQL into TiDB, please confirm that the supported collations can meet your requirements.
+> Before migrating data from MySQL into TiDB, confirm that the supported collations can meet your requirements.

 ## Step 1.
 Export data from MySQL compatible databases